0xf17/ach2019/README.md

 ### Week 3
 1. Discussion of Study proposals (A2).
+2. Reworking on Day 1 exercise.
+3. ~~Discussing parameters and hyperparameters for an algorithm.~~
+4. ~~Early conclusions for analysis (from Exercise 2).~~
+5. ~~Identifying deficiencies in current analysis.~~
+6. ~~Remedial measures to refine analysis.~~
+   - ~~Designing micro test cases.~~
+   - ~~Redesign rules to calculate costs.~~
+7. ~~Final conclusions from analysis.~~
+8. ~~Brief Introduction to order of growth (Theta notation)~~

+### Week 3 Exercises
+1. ~~Identifying algorithms around us and what determines how good they are.~~

+### Week 4
-2. Discussing parameters and hyperparameters for an algorithm.
+1. Discussing parameters and hyperparameters for an algorithm.
-3. Early conclusions for analysis (from Exercise 2).
+2. Early conclusions for analysis (from Exercise 2).
-4. Identifying deficiencies in current analysis.
+3. Identifying deficiencies in current analysis.
-5. Remedial measures to refine analysis.
+4. Remedial measures to refine analysis.
    - Designing micro test cases.
    - Redesign rules to calculate costs.
-6. Final conclusions from analysis.
+5. Final conclusions from analysis.
-7. Brief Introduction to order of growth (Theta notation)
+6. Brief Introduction to order of growth (Theta notation)

-### Week 3 Exercises
-1. Identifying algorithms around us and what determines how good they are.